-Table 5 shows the Michigan industries by NAICS codes, where exposure to silica occurred from 1985 to 2015.
+Table 5 shows the Michigan industries by NAICS codes, where exposure to silica occurred from 1985 to 2016.
 The predominant industries were in manufacturing (85%), construction (9%) and mining (4%).
 Most of the manufacturing jobs were in iron foundries.
 Exposure to silica is still occurring in foundries (Figures 5 and 6).
-In 2007, MIOSHA began an initiative to identify and inspect all silica-using foundries in the state.
+In 2007, MIOSHA inspected all silica-using foundries in the state.
 Forty-seven foundries were inspected.
-Personal air monitoring for silica was conducted in 43 of the 47 facilities; 28 companies had silica levels below the MI-OSHA PEL and 15 were above the PEL.
+Personal air monitoring for silica was conducted in 43 of the 47 facilities; 28 companies had silica levels below the MIOSHA PEL and 15 were above the PEL.

 Although silicosis typically occurs after a long duration of exposure to silica, some patients develop silicosis after a relatively short period of time because of the severity of that exposure.
 The average year of hire is 1950, ranging from 1910 to 2007.
-Two individuals began working in the 2000s, six began working in the 1990s, 22 in the 1980s, 81 in the 1970s and 180 in the 1960s.
-The average number of years worked at a silicaexposed job was 27.7 years.
+Two individuals began working in the 2000s, six began working in the 1990s, 23 in the 1980s, 85 in the 1970s and 183 in the 1960s.
+The average number of years worked at a silica-exposed job was 27.3 years.